zacharyabolton/capstonetest/dev_diary.md

 	Initializing.
 Need to figure out how to clear form after submitting new event.
 Also should make Bert alert say "Event deleted" after remove rather than "Event edited."
 	Left new comment for TheMeteorChef @ http://chf.bz/2tLgnUB.
 	Partial fix: using jQuery to clear modal form starting at add-edit-event.js 11 but there is still a problem when clicking cancel on an edit event form.
 If same event is opened to edit immediately afterward then all forms are clear...

+06-21-17

+	Hackily fixed - 2nd edit click displaying blank form - by forcing page reload on cancel form.
+Don't like it and should look back at it towards the end of dev.
+	For now moving on to designing my database and schema.